tacotuesday/assessing-ad-clicks/README.md

 # assessing-ad-clicks
-Case study to assess online ad clicks for significance
+Case study to assess online ad clicks for significance.